 Whilst a bit of healthy competition within an organisation can promote productivity, so can praising other.

-By acknowledging your colleagues’ hard work and good ideas, feeling of appreciation can increase the psychological safety of a working environment.
+By acknowledging your colleagues’ hard work and good ideas, a feeling of appreciation can increase the psychological safety of a working environment.

 Team leaders can encourage their team members with words of praise, as well as offering incentives such as awards and public acknowledgments of good work.